nelhage/blog.nelhage.com/content/post/pickles-for-ml.markdown

 However, here's one solution that solves all of these problems, and requires virtually no marginal work up front:
 - The definition of "a specific model" is just "an object that implements the model" (likely a [`torch.nn.Module`][nn.module] subclass)
-- The reearcher constructs these objects in some ad-hoc way by a research script, which she edits and evolves as she runs new experiments
+- The researcher constructs these objects in some ad-hoc way by a research script, which she edits and evolves as she runs new experiments
 - She then serializes the entire object using `pickle`, and uses that as the stored version for later analysis or to load and execute on a remote machine.

 This approach requires no fuss, no particular discipline or pattern for how the research code or implementation is structured, and virtually no cognitive overhead compared to "just constructing a running a model."
 It supports standard components and custom components with equal ease: the researcher can make small tweaks at random points deep in the class hierarchy, or replace the entire model architecture, and neither one requires much thinking about or editing the serialization system.